 As with many large nursing home chains, Sava Senior Care may attempt to delay or deny a legitimate claim.
-The attorneys at Rosenfeld Injury Lawyers stand with you and will do what it takes to see your case through resolution via arbitration, mediation or trial.
+The attorneys at Rosenfeld Injury Lawyers LLC stand with you and will do what it takes to see your case through resolution via arbitration, mediation or trial.
 Whatever the circumstance our firm is uniquely positioned from a litigation perspective to go toe to toe with any corporate nursing home operators, such as Sava Senior Care.
 Contact our office for a Free Consultation regarding your potential case.